Samsung/tizen-docs/docs/application/design/wearable/interaction/touch.md

 ## Bezel swipe down

-Swiping down from the bezel’s top edge returns the user to the quick panel.
+Swiping down from the bezel's top edge returns the user to the quick panel.
 This gesture is not customizable.
 As a result, any other swipe down navigation you add to your app may conflict with this gesture, causing users to open the quick panel by mistake.

 ![](media/7.1.4-800x175.png)